COMPUTER SCI & INFO TECHNOLOGY (CST)

 CST 110 - QUANT PROB SOLV

 Students will use Excel as a tool to solve problems which include critical thinking and problem-solving skills that are necessary for decision-making in everyday life.
 The emphasis is on applying quantitative reasoning skills to realistic personal and business scenarios.
-Students will become effective users of information technology through the use of spreadsheet and graphical representation of data and will apply this technology to personal, academic, and professional settings.
-(Fulfills General Education analytical reasoning requirement)
+Student will become effective users of information technology through the use of spreadsheet and graphical representation of data and will apply this technology to personal, academic, and professional settings.

 CST 130 - PROGRAMMING FOR NON-COMPUTER SCIENCE MAJORS